Billboard K-Town: Contributors

 Jeff Benjamin is K-Town's columnist and manager.
 Prior to K-Town's launch, Billboard included K-pop news and articles, written by Billboard and Billboard Korea staff, which included Benjamin.
 He is a music/journalism alumni of New York University, where he interned with Billboard and has contributed to other media featuring K-pop, including The New York Times, Rolling Stone, BuzzFeed, Nylon, CBS Radio, Fuse TV, Mnet America, Mnet TV America and Radio.com.
 For his K-pop journalism and his work at Billboard since 2013, he received the 2020 Korea Image Stepping Stone Bridge Award from the Corea Image Communication Institute (CICI), who said, "Benjamin did a great job of promoting K-pop overseas, being a bridge between Korea and the world."

 Billboard Korea Editor-in-Chief Jessica Oak has also written K-pop articles for Billboard since 2012, then for K-Town when it was launched, along with other Billboard Korea staff from offices in Gangnam.
-Billboard pop correspondent Tamar Herman, a graduate of Macaulay Honors College in East Asian studies, has contributed articles, as of 2016, and is the primary K-pop correspondent; along with contributions to Forbes.com, NBC News, Entertainment Weekly and Vulture.
+Billboard pop correspondent Tamar Herman, a graduate of Macaulay Honors College in East Asian studies, has contributed articles, as of 2016, and is the primary K-pop correspondent.

 Readership and reception

 In April 2013, The Korea Herald said, "the more Billboard talks about K-pop, the faster the speed of K-pop advancement in the U.S. will be."

+As the primary K-pop correspondent, Herman represented Billboard through appearances such as Netflix & Vox's "Explained" K-pop episode.
+Herman also contributed to Forbes.com, NBC News, TeenVogue, Entertainment Weekly, South China Morning Post and Vulture, and authored the book "BTS: Blood, Sweat, & Tears", published in English in summer 2020, with contemporary translations in Japanese, Russian, and German.

 As a K-Town columnist, Benjamin has been called upon for his opinions on K-pop from The New York Times, The Wall Street Journal, Entertainment Weekly, New York's Korea Society, Mnet America's Headliner series, Television in South Korea, NBC News, and Time, among others; and has appeared in panels for KCON, and Global Hallyu Forum 2013 Washington, D.C.
 South Korean media, including South Korea's own music chart's, Gaon Music Chart, has posted interviews and articles about Benjamin.
 K-Town articles have been re-phrased and quoted in media in the U.S., South Korea, and around the world.